purdue-arc/site/content/blog/news/rc.md

 date: 2023-02-16
 ---

-On behalf of ARC, I am thrilled to share the news of our upcoming inaugural event, RobotCon.
+The Autonomous Robotics Club of Purdue is thrilled to share the news of its upcoming inaugural event, RobotCon.

 What is RobotCon?
 - A premier conference planned to take place in MSEE on April 7th, 2023, dedicated to exhibiting the newest innovations in robotics and autonomy.